 Many parts of Oscar can be adapted to your needs like any other Django application:

-Many settings control Oscar’s behavior
+Many settings control Oscar’s behaviour

 The looks can be controlled by extending or overriding the templates

 But as Oscar is built as a highly customisable and extendable framework, it doesn’t stop there.
 The behaviour of all Oscar apps can heavily be altered by injecting your own code.